 We organized the rest of the paper as follows.
 Section~\ref{sec:research-methodology} presents the methodology, motivating example, and dataset description.
-Section~\ref{sec:Wayback} briefly explores the notion behind the Wayback Machine.
+Section~\ref{sec:Wayback} briefly explains the notion behind the Wayback Machine, and Section~\ref{sec:BugPrioritizationTriage} summarizes bug prioritization and triage problems.
 Section~\ref{sec:findings} investigates the impact of different prioritization and triage strategies that take into account the evolutionary characteristics of the ITS.
 It reports the performance of the models based on both traditional and evolutionary metrics.
 Finally, Section~\ref{sec:threats} describes the limitations and threats to validity, followed by Section~\ref{sec:background}, which briefly discusses the relevant literature on bug prioritization, triage, and dependency graphs, and Section~\ref{sec:conclusion}, which concludes the paper.

-\section{Research Methodology}
+\section{Research methodology}

-We examine the evolution of the bugs in the software repositories to help the understanding of the bug prioritization and triage process.
-For this purpose, we use reported bug information extracted from the ITS of three open-source projects, namely Mozilla, Eclipse, and LibreOffice, covering ten years from January 2010 to December 2019.
+We examine the evolution of the bugs in the software repositories to contribute to understanding the bug prioritization and triage process.
+For this purpose, we use reported bug information extracted from the ITS of three open-source projects, namely, Mozilla, Eclipse, and LibreOffice, covering ten years (from January 2010 to December 2019).
 We construct a BDG based on the daily reported bugs (nodes) and daily blocking information (arcs).
 A BDG is a directed acyclic graph that does not contain any loop in terms of blocking information, i.e., a bug cannot block another bug and be blocked by the same bug simultaneously.

-We track BDG's evolution through complexity metrics, e.g., \textit{depth} ($\theta$) of a node defined as the longest directed path between the given node and other nodes in the graph, the \textit{degree} ($\delta$) of a node that is the number of its outgoing arcs, the number of nodes ($n$), and the number of arcs ($m$) in a graph.
+We track the BDG's evolution through various complexity metrics such as \textit{depth} ($\theta$) of a node that is the longest directed path between the given node and other nodes in the graph, the \textit{degree} ($\delta$) of a node that corresponds to the number of its outgoing arcs, the number of nodes ($n$), and the number of arcs ($m$) in a graph.
 Accordingly, the maximum degree and depth of a graph cannot exceed $n-1$.
-As we sort all the information chronologically, we start adding or removing nodes and arcs at each timestamp and measuring the changes in metrics from time $t$ to time $t+1$.
-The information uncovers the evolution of the BDG in the project.
-More details about the BDG are given in Section~\ref{sec:motivating_example}.
+As we sort all the information chronologically, we start adding or removing nodes and arcs at each timestamp and measuring the changes in the metrics from time $t$ to time $t+1$.
+The accumulated information uncovers the evolution of the BDG in the project.
+More details about the BDG are provided in Section~\ref{sec:motivating_example}.